xixiaofinland/sf.nvim/README.md

 🏗️ Jump to next uncovered hunk

 - Use `]v` and `[v` to jump to the next/previous uncovered hunk when the toggle_sign feature is enabled.

-🧩 Screenshot

-Test finishes in `CrudTest.cls` with `UNCOVERED LINES: 9,10,11,13,14` and the line coverage in `Crud.cls` is indicated with green/red icon signs.

 <br>